 Location: Velha, Goa

 In the heart of the capital city of Panjim, Church of Our Lady of the Immaculate Conception is a beautiful church lying on a hilltop.
-You need to climb up quite a few stairs to get to the church.
+One needs to climb up quite a few stairs to get to the church.
 The church is quite beautiful at nights as it lights up.

 Location: Panjim, Goa